togaritogarikun/TeXfiles/README.md

 When you change or create content files (\*.tex which will be included by main.tex), you have to reflect such change to main.tex and Makefile.

-Style files are required to complie main.tex:
+Style files are required to compile main.tex:
 Furthermore, style files are required to complie main.tex:

 - mediabb.sty